JimmyKakanis/upstander-v4/prompt_plan.md

     *   All changes related to the UI overhaul were reverted, returning the codebase to its previous stable state.

 **Current Status:** The application is stable and the admin dashboard is fully functional for multiple schools.
 The plan to overhaul the UI has been shelved for now in favor of stability.

+## Phase 7: Security Hardening & Bug Squashing (2025-10-07)

+**Summary:** This phase addressed the root cause of the missing `schoolId` in old reports and removed the inefficient client-side filtering workaround.
+This involved hardening the report submission form, tightening Firestore security rules, and optimizing the dashboard query.
+A Vercel build failure due to a linting error was also resolved.

+**Work Completed:**

+1.  **Data Integrity:**
+    *   Hardened the report submission form (`app/report/[schoolId]/page.tsx`) to prevent submissions if the `schoolId` is missing from the URL.
+    *   This completes the work from Phase 5 to ensure all new reports contain a `schoolId`.

+2.  **Security & Efficiency:**
+    *   Removed the "pragmatic but inefficient" broad `allow list` rule from `firestore.rules`.
+    *   Replaced it with a secure `allow read` rule, ensuring admins can only access reports matching their `schoolId` on the server-side.
+    *   Refactored the admin dashboard (`app/admin/dashboard/page.tsx`) to use a direct, efficient Firestore query with server-side filtering and sorting.

+3.  **Bug Fixes:**
+    *   Fixed a Vercel build failure caused by an unescaped entity (`'`) in a user-facing error message.

+4.  **Development Environment:**
+    *   Resolved a persistent local Git configuration issue where the repository was incorrectly initialized in the user's home directory.
+The fix involved specifying the project path directly in git commands (e.g., `git -C "c:/Projects/upstander - v4" ...`).
+This is a critical note for future development sessions.

+**Current Status:** The application is stable, secure, and efficient.
+The admin dashboard correctly filters reports per school on the server, and the submission process is more robust.